FUJIMI-IM/sj3/README.md

 `sj3serv/log.c` and `sj3serv/log.h` are released under the ISC License as part of the OpenBSD operating system.

-Except as contained in this notice, the name of Sony Corporation and/or Software Research Associates shall not be used in advertising or otherwise to promote the sale, use or other dealings in this software without prior written authorization from the organizations.
+Except as contained in this notice, the name of Sony Corporation shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from Sony Corporation.

 ## Acknowledgments